Coins and Banknotes of Vietnam

 and French Indochina

-Mai Ngọc Phát, Vietnam Numismatics #1 (10-2017), p23-25
+Mai Ngọc Phát, Vietnam Numismatics #1 (10-2017), p.23-25

 This article is about the currency used in the Yunnan-Guangxi-Guizhou Border Region (滇黔桂边) of China.
 This region issued a currency for the Chinese People's Liberation Army to spend and trade with neighboring countries, including Vietnam.